oils-for-unix/oils/doc/osh-help.md

     command FLAG* CMD ARG*

-Executes CMD from builtin commands or executable files, ignoring shell functions with the same name.
-ARG is passed as arguments to CMD.
-It also displays information about CMD.
+Look up CMD as a shell builtin or executable file, and execute it with the given ARGs.
+That is, the lookup ignores shell functions named CMD.

 Flags:

-    -v  Print a description of CMD, similar to `type`.
+    -v  Instead of executing CMD, print a description of it.
+        Similar to the 'type' builtin.
 <!--    -p  Use a default value for PATH that is guaranteed to find all of the
         standard utilities.
     -V  Print a more verbose description of CMD.-->